Must-Have Camper Van Emergency Essentials

 Your cell phone can also provide a light source, but bring a charger.
 Not every campground will have electrical access, so add a battery bank to your survival kit.

 This is another crucial addition to your packing list.
-We’re guessing that a vital part of any trip you take is outdoor adventures.
+We’re guessing that a vital part of any trip you take is outdoor adventure, and first aid supplies are one of those campervan essentials you can't travel without.
 Minor injuries are bound to happen whether rock climbing, surfing, biking, hiking, or skiing.

 You might be out of luck finding a drugstore within a few miles of where you are, so it’s best to have first aid supplies on hand.
 Be sure to include bandages, instant cold packs, antibiotic ointment, thermometer, hydrogen peroxide, aloe vera, emergency blanket, and any medications specific to you.